Pyomo/pyomo/doc/OnlineDocs/pyomo_overview/math_modeling.rst

 [PyomoBookII]_ book.
 Pyomo supports the formulation and analysis of mathematical models for complex optimization applications.
-This capability is commonly associated with commerically available algebraic modeling languages (AMLs) such as AMPL [AMPL]_, AIMMS [AIMMS]_, and GAMS [GAMS]_.
+This capability is commonly associated with commerically available algebraic modeling languages (AMLs) such as [AMPL]_, [AIMMS]_, and [GAMS]_.
 Pyomo's modeling objects are embedded within Python, a full-featured, high-level programming language that contains a rich set of supporting libraries.

 Modeling is a fundamental process in many aspects of scientific research, engineering and business.
 Modeling involves the formulation